 - the employee is directly affected by travel restrictions and cannot reasonably be expected to travel to their workplace.

 The government will provide eligible small employers, non-profits and charities with a temporary wage subsidy to help keep employees on payroll during this time.
 The subsidy, originally announced at 10% , was increased up to 75% for a 3 month period.
 The subsidy will cover 75% of an employee’s salary, up to a maximum of $847 a week.
 The subsidy will be retroactive to March 15th, 2020, and in order to qualify, businesses have to have had a demonstrated reduction in revenue.
 The application process is available through the Canada Revenue Agency’s My Business Account portal as well as a web-based application.

 Organizations that don’t qualify for the 75% subsidy can still access the 10% subsidy.

-The subsidy has been further extended until the end of August for qualifying organizations,with further changes to the eligibility criteria to be confirmed.
+The subsidy has been further extended until December for qualifying organizations,with further changes to the eligibility criteria to be confirmed.